neverendingqs/serverless-dotenv-plugin/README.md

 ## Do you need this plugin?

-`serverless>=3.0.0` greatly limits what this plugin can do.
-Please see [`serverless-dotenv-example`](https://github.com/neverendingqs/serverless-dotenv-example) before considering this plugin, as it is relatively straight-forward to set up `dotenv` yourself.
+Changes in `serverless>=3.0.0` means this plugin can no longer preload environment variables into Serverless.
+For an alternative, please see [`serverless-dotenv-example`](https://github.com/neverendingqs/serverless-dotenv-example).

 ## Install and Setup